ckoutavas/Constant-Contact-API---Python/README.md

 CC.get_mailing_lists()
 ```

-# how to POST a csv file to a mailing list:
+# how to POST a csv file of contacts to a mailing list:

 note your file headers need to be formated correctly.
 Visit http://developer.constantcontact.com/docs/bulk_activities_api/bulk-activities-import-contacts.html